elie29/store/README.md

 ### What is a state?

 In its easiest way, a state is a snapshot of an application data at a specific time.
-Each time data is manipulated or changed, a new state is created and saved in the store.
+Whenever data is manipulated or changed, a new state is created and saved in the store.
 In our case, the state is represented by extending State interface as follow:

 ```TS
 interface BasicState extends State {